-Kunjapuri Temple (Sun Rise) Trekking in Rishikesh
+Kunjapuri Temple (Sunrise Point) Trekking in Rishikesh

 Kunjapuri Devi Temple near Rishikesh in Uttarakhand is one of the most revered Hindu shrines.
 It is one of the must visit place not just because of its story related to gods and goddesses but also for beautiful nature views magnificent Sun rise and Sun set views.
 Kunjapuri temple located around 25 km away from Rishikesh.
 Kunjapuri Temple is well known among the foreigners as well as Indians those want to do day trekking trip in Rishikesh.
 The temple is situated on its namesake peak at an elevation of 1676 m above sea level.
 This place is very famous for its panoramic view of Garhwal Himalayan peaks like Swarga Rohini, Gangotri at north side and Rishikesh, Haridwar at south side and Dun Valley at western side.
 The Trek through green forest will be more adventurous to nature lovers.
 The distance is 14 km; by reaching at temple, Travelers appreciate the sunrise and sunset view from the Himalayan peaks and one can shoot photographs and enjoy the surrounding beauty.
 Kunjapuri temple is open from 6am to 8am.

-Kunjapuri is temple of Goddess Durga.
+Beliefs and Story Kunjapuri is temple of Goddess Durga.
 It is a Shakti Peetha (Power Centers).
 Shakti Peethas are the places where body parts of Goddess Sati (incarnation of Goddess Parvati before she took birth as Parvati) fell down while Lord Shiva was carrying her dead body in his arms and roaming unconsciously through the Himalayan ranges.
 There are total of 52 Shakti Peethas around Nepal and India.
 The Durga temple Kunjapuri obtains thousands of pilgrims a well tourist s throughout the year at the occasion of Dusshera Festival; one can be part of the grand celebrations at Kunjapuri.
 Months September to June is considered as a best time for Kunjapuri Temple visit.
 This is such a place that people may explore the sakhti peetha temple all round the year.

 Neelkanth Temple Trekking in Rishikesh